Sand, Bath Sand & Sandboxes for Gerbils

 What is the best bath sand for Gerbils?

-How often should Gerbils take a sand bath?
+How often should gerbils take a sand bath?

 When should the Gerbil sand be changed?